andreachello/Blockchain/Solidity/README.md

 # Introduction to Solidity Programming

-This is intended as a comprehensive guide towards learning the Solidity Programming Language as well as a reference repo to be downloaded in order to look back at previous concepts as a refrehser.
+This is intended as a comprehensive guide towards learning the Solidity Programming Language as well as a reference repo to be downloaded in order to look back at previous concepts as a refresher.

 ## Table of Contents